-Notes should be anonymous for peer review, length 7,000 to 9,000 words including end notes and reference list.
-Notes From the Field offers a venue to report on issues of debate within the field; ongoing projects of research or practice; and descriptive, evaluative, or policy-oriented analyses of innovative models or practices within Indigenous Studies.
+Notes should be anonymous for peer review, length 7,000 to 9,000 words including endnotes and reference list.
+Notes from the Field offers a forum to report on issues of debate within the field; ongoing projects of research or practice; and descriptive, evaluative, or policy-oriented analyses of innovative models or practices within Indigenous Studies.
 Submit the same documents (including abstract) as described under Feature-length manuscripts.

 Reviews should be no more than 750 words and submitted in 12-point double-spaced Times New Roman font.
 Please cite all direct quotes from the source being reviewed with page numbers.
 We will consider essays of greater length that review multiple books, films, or other materials on a particular topic, theme, or area, but please communicate with NAIS editorial staff before undertaking such an essay.